nishantgoyal399/test-code-java/README.md

 - Ensure that the JSON test data files are properly formatted to avoid deserialization errors.
 - Screenshot paths used in **Extent Reports** must be accessible to render properly.

 ---

+## 🤝 Contributing
+Contributions are welcome!
+Feel free to open issues or submit pull requests.
+For major changes, please open an issue first to discuss what you'd like to change.

+> You can also suggest enhancements for tests, reporting, or refactoring strategies.

+---